Exiled Syrian actress who took on Assad buried in France

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-DOURDAN, France: May Skaf, a prominent Syrian actress and activist who emerged as a fiercely outspoken critic of President Bashar al-Assad´s regime after the uprising began in 2011, was buried on Friday in France, where she had fled after being freed from prison.
+DOURDAN: May Skaf, a prominent Syrian actress and activist who emerged as a fiercely outspoken critic of President Bashar al-Assad’s regime after the uprising began in 2011, was buried Friday in France, where she had fled after being freed from prison.

-The 49-year-old actress was found dead at her home earlier this week in Dourdan, a town southwest of Paris, where she had been living with her son.

-She was briefly detained again the following year, and eventually fled to Jordan and later France.
-Maryvonne Boquet, the mayor of Dourdan, said Skaf had been living there since 2015, housed by local authorities who have taken in several other Syrian refugees.

-"I will never lose hope, I will never lose hope.
-It´s the majestic Syria, not Assad´s Syria," she wrote on her last Facebook post.
-An estimated 500 to 600 people, many with Syrian opposition flags, attended the funeral in Dourdan which was heavily covered by Arabic-language media outlets including Al Jazeera, according to an AFP photographer.

-DOURDAN, France: May Skaf, a prominent Syrian actress and activist who emerged as a fiercely outspoken critic of President Bashar al-Assad´s regime after the uprising began in 2011, was buried on Friday in France, where she had fled after being freed from prison.
+DOURDAN: May Skaf, a prominent Syrian actress and activist who emerged as a fiercely outspoken critic of President Bashar al-Assad’s regime after the uprising began in 2011, was buried Friday in France, where she had fled after being freed from prison.

-The 49-year-old actress was found dead at her home earlier this week in Dourdan, a town southwest of Paris, where she had been living with her son.

 Comments